FAQs

 How will you work with key neighbours such as the Francis Crick Institute (FCI) during the development?

 We are working closely with neighbours in surrounding buildings to plan our work schedule and will liaise with them regularly to avoid inconvenience to them and other neighbours as the works progress.
-A Construction Working Group has been set up and includes representation from the FCI as well as local residents, Camden, the British Library and ward councillors.
+The regular A Construction Working Group has been set up and includes representation from the FCI as well as local residents, LB Camden, the British Library and ward councillors.

 What measures are you taking to ensure that local businesses benefit from the works?